WenCongWu/FreDFT/README.md

 # FreDFT: Frequency Domain Fusion Transformer for Visible-Infrared Object Detection
 This is an official PyTorch implementation for our FreDFT.
-Paper can be download in [FreDFT](https://arxiv.org/abs/2511.10046)
+ArXiv Paper can be download in [FreDFT](https://arxiv.org/abs/2511.10046)
+Our paper has been accepted by IEEE Transactions on Multimedia for publication as a regular paper.

 ### 1. Dependences
  Create a conda virtual environment and activate it.